francescacraievich/real-time-cyber-anomaly-detection/docs/log_formatting.md

 - Unite all dataframes
 - col with > 50% NaN must be eliminated (currently i have a mask that keeps all the cols with less that 80% values missing)
 - Need event to analyze

+# Recap
+- need to reformat the class df_formatter for all 4 dataframes sparately and 1 class for uniting all the dataframes